HieuFromWaterloo/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi!
 My name is Hieu (pronounced as Hugh).
 I am from a beautiful country in South East Asia - Viet Nam.
-I am currently a Data Scientist at Royal Bank of Canada, Data & Analytics (DNA).
-My work and research focuses primarily on solving business problem using Natural Language Processing (NLP).
+Currently, I work as an Data Scientist at Royal Bank of Canada, Data & Analytics (DNA) Group.
+My work and research focuses primarily on solving business problems using Natural Language Processing (NLP).
 I still have a lot to learn, improve and master.

-In the past, I have worked on problems ranging from cybersecurity, fraud detection in financial transactions to equity/debt deals detection in north american capital markets.
+Over the past few years, I have worked on problems ranging from cybersecurity, fraud detection in financial transactions, multi-label text classification to equity/debt deals detection in north american capital markets.

-I enjoy solving problems using math, reading, travelling, playing sports (soccer, basketball, pool, chess).
+I really enjoy solving problems using math, learning new things through reading books/online courses, travelling, playing sports (soccer, basketball, pool, chess).